-In this blog, we will take a look at what TikTok could mean for recruiters: Is it really the right platform to be recruiting on?
+In this blog, we will take a look at what TikTok Recruiter could mean: Is it really the right platform to be recruiting on?
 What are the benefits of using it?
 What kind of videos do you post on it?
 What are somethings you need to consider before using it?
 We will look into all of these questions and even explore the rumored new job service that TikTok is currently piloting.

 First, what is TikTok?

 Before downloading the app, I knew what TikTok was, but you never really know how it works until you use it first-hand.
 If you are very much not familiar with TikTok, it is a social media application that allows you to create short form videos.
 To your videos you can add effects, filters, increase speed, add a background, splice videos together, and more!
 If you are viewing videos, you can view by topic, trending hashtags, search for hashtags or topics, and even follow users.
 You will find all sorts of videos on the application from dancing videos, to pranks, to how to videos, to videos for just pure comedy.
 There is not one type of TikTok video out there!

 That’s cool, but what’s all the buzz about?